TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 This happens with kids ofen.
 The quick solution is to reboot.
 Click on the menu in the top left > Logout > Reboot.

 This happens when you first plug in the Raspberry Pi with the power before the HDMI.
 If you change the order of operations to HDMI and then power, the boot process will automatically identify the video source and give provide optimal resolution.

+* Wireless adapters

+Wireless adapters do not always work.
+Some brands work very well and others require extra work to use them.
+After doing too much of the extra work, I always look up the chipset of compatible wireless cards BEFORE I buy a new one.
+Atheros chipsets are nearly always compatible.
+The packaging rarely says the name of the chipset so you always have to <a href="https://wikidevi.com/wiki/List_of_Wi-Fi_Device_IDs_in_Linux">look it up</a>.

 * Peripheral power / Powered USB Hub